Terrier-Tech/clypboard-wiki/Scripting:-Ruby-Quick-Reference.md

 # Email: billy@example.com
 ```

-You can also use non-symbols - like strings - as keys for dictionaries.
+You can also use non-symbols - like strings - as keys for hashes.
 In this case, you have to use the "fat arrow" syntax:

 ```ruby
 person = {